arunsadhasivam/MachineLearning/DeepLearning/Model.md

 neighbourhood. such a map is a model.

-a model: it exposes the most important landmarks and leaves out billions of details.
+a model: it exposes the most important landmarks and leaves out billions of details that your friend can do very well without.

+A good model should be as simple as possible, but still rich rich enough to include important structures you are looking for.